Starotitorov/react-native-deep-link/README.md

 ## License

-React-native-deep-link is licensed under the [MIT License](LICENSE).
+react-native-deep-link is licensed under the [MIT License](LICENSE).